Blockage monitoring on

 SeedMon is flexibly configurable with a number (max.
 255) of MSO SeeDector Sensors, main hub(s) connection box(es) and a MSO on-board computer head unit or an ECU / head unit of an OEM.
 The SeeDector Sensors are installed on each pipe or tube and connected to a hub.
 Via CAN-Bus one or several main hubs are daisy-chained and connected to the MSO head unit or the ECU / head unit of an OEM .

 The MSO SeedMon System is calibrated in normal field operation.
-Over 30 seconds all SeeDector Sensors of a system are calibrated to the same average level in operation.
+Over 30 seconds under normal operation all SeeDector Sensors of a system are calibrated to the same average level in operation.
 Thus systematic deviations of the distribution and between the sensors are levelled out.

 In operation SeedMon is monitoring the material flow on every SeeDector Sensor attached to the system.
 The average of the material flow of all of the SeeDector sensors is computed.
 The percentage deviation of every single SeeDector from this average value is checked against the alarm percentage set on the head unit.
 If the value of one or several SeeDector sensor(s) drops below this alarm threshold an alarm is triggered on the head unit.
 The MSO SeedMon head unit then beeps and displays the number of the sensor(s).
-In the same time the status LED on the respective SeeDector sensor(s) switches from blinking green to blinking red.
+At the same time the status LED on the respective SeeDector sensor(s) switches from blinking green to blinking red.
 The alarm stays on as long as the alarm condition stays on or the alarm is confirmed by the operator.

 Monitoring and active alarms are switched off when the average value of the SeeDector sensors drops below 50 % of the average at calibration.
 All monitoring - also of confirmed alarms e.g. due to tramlining is switched on again when the average rises again over 50 % of the average at calibration.
 Thus monitoring is switched off when the machine is out of operation e.g. on headlands.
 In the same time monitoring of pipes where alarm has been confirmed and switched off due to e.g. tramlining are "life" and monitored again.

 Fields of Application